BernardoRamalho/FEUP_IART/readme.txt

 2. Depth of Minimax Search

 3. AI Heuristic (+ Agressive vs + Defensive)

+3.1 If the mode selected is EvE, one must decide if the AI knows which Heuristic it's opponent is running.

 Following that, the game window will open